Polymaker/ldd-modder/Documentation/Custom2DField info.md

  15:4:33    |        |
  15:4:34    |        |
  15:4:64    |        |
- 15:4:96    |        | Used for holes where a stud fit be is not primarily made for that (e.g. a tool wrench or a towball hook's)
+ 15:4:96    |        | Used for holes where a stud fit but is not primarily made for that (e.g. a tool wrench or a towball hook's)
 ——————— | —————— |———————————————————————————————————
 **TYPE 16** | Female |
  16:4:64    |        |